 last_points = torch.from_numpy(dset[-2:]) print(last_points) fs.close()

 Once we’re finished loading data, we close the file.
-Closing the HDFS file invalidates the datasets, and trying to access dset afterward will give an exception.
+Closing the HDF5 file invalidates the datasets, and trying to access set afterward will give an exception.